Protégée's acquittal boosts Murdoch, but spell over UK politics broken

 "He's still the captain on the bridge.
 And given his age and the fact it was the most humble day of his life, he's survived in remarkable spirits."

-The future even looks brighter for News UK, the organisation that rose from the ashes of the British newspaper arm.
+The future even looks brighter for News UK, the organization that rose from the ashes of the British newspaper arm.

 The daily Sun tabloid, while losing readers in line with all British newspapers, is still the country's biggest selling title with over 2 million copies sold a day.
 The weekly News of the World, shut down because of the scandal, has been replaced by a new Sunday edition of the Sun.
 Emails that were read out in court revealed that move had in fact been long planned anyway.